soundasleep/jevon.org/wiki/why-i-switched-back-from-ubuntu-to-windows-7.md

 # Writing macrons and other extended characters is <a href="http://blog.triumphovermadness.com/2010/05/easy-macron-input-in-ubuntu-ubuntu.html">extremely pleasurable</a>.
 # Font rendering is sometimes better for smaller font sizes.
 # The `terminator` terminal emulator is amazing and very smooth.
+# It's much easier than setting up a VM and trying to get it to play nicely with Windows.

 However I've decided that Ubuntu just isn't ready for me.
 It's lots of little, tiny things that cause my productivity to plummet, both regularly and randomly during the day.